ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 # Approximate Nearest Neighbor Search Indexes [experimental] {#table_engines-ANNIndex}

-The main task that indexes is to quickly find nearest neighbors for multidimensional data.
+The main task that indexes achieve is to quickly find nearest neighbors for multidimensional data.
 An example of such a problem can be finding similar pictures (texts) for a given picture (text).
 That problem can be reduced to finding the nearest [embeddings](https://cloud.google.com/architecture/overview-extracting-and-serving-feature-embeddings-for-machine-learning).
 They can be created from data using [UDF](../../../sql-reference/functions/index.md#executable-user-defined-functions).

 The next query finds the closest neighbors in N-dimensional space using the L2 (Euclidean) distance:
 ``` sql